xtensio logo

 Unlike many other business documents used in sales and marketing, billing statements don’t include a company ‘about’ section or a brand tagline.
 If you want to keep your statements professional, include only the necessary amount of information.
 That being said, your invoices don’t have to be boring either.
 Pay attention to details and show your brand with a custom design!

-How to Make An Invoice , company information
+How To Make An Invoice , Company Information

 2. Who is the statement for?